Copyrighted Music in YouTube Videos – Introduction

+Copyrighted Music in YouTube Videos; what do you need to know?
 This blog raises two interesting issues: copyright in music and, my personal favourite, the occasional collision of law and reality.
 The question comes from the co-founder and CEO of a company with a music practice app that helps singers, dancers and musicians to learn and transcribe their favourite songs by slowing down the tempo, adjusting the pitch and repeating loops using their favourite tracks.

 I was asked about the use of copyrighted music in YouTube videos promoting his company’s product and showing how the product is used (tutorials).
 The CEO assumes that he needs some kind of a license to use the music but also points out that he sees other videos from competitors, review sites and other commercial enterprises using popular music, which he doubts are officially licensed.